 Worship at the School of Divinity is multifaceted.
 Students have opportunities to worship together as part of the School of Divinity's weekly rhythms.
 A Worship Design Team made up of students, faculty, and staff curates each service through music, ritual, and proclamation.
 The services amplify the voices of an array of proclaimers, including guest clergy, faculty, and third-year students.
 Chapel services at the School of Divinity are a learning laboratory.
 They also offer a moment of sabbath in the midst of hectic days of classes and other responsibilities.
-The Worship with Wait program also provides worship programming throughout the year in collaboration with other University leaders and offices and often with partner congregations and religious leaders.
-Highlights each year of University-wide worship events include the Moravian Christmas Lovefeast, an annual Service of Remembrance, and special services on other Holy Days.
+Highlights each year of University-wide worship events include the Moravian Christmas Lovefeast, an annual Service of Remembrance, Easter Vigil and special services on other Holy Days.
 Students can also discover diverse worship opportunities throughout Winston-Salem and surrounding areas.

-The School of Divinity recognizes the importance of communitywide opportunities for spiritual nurture and growth.
+The School of Divinity recognizes the importance of community-wide opportunities for spiritual nurture and growth.
 Students have opportunities to experience worship, prayer, and meditation through an array of internship settings.
 Students also have seasonal opportunities to participate in retreats, group spiritual practices, and other events designed to explore and cultivate spiritual renewal and growth.